 April 14–August 26, 2018

 Bridget Riley: Paintings from the 1960s to the Present is the first major museum presentation of the artist’s work in Japan since Bridget Riley: Works 1959–78 at the National Museum of Modern Art in Tokyo in 1980.
-The exhibition will include more than thirty works, ranging from black-and-white examples created in the 1960s to recent wall paintings, and draws heavily from extensive museum holdings of the artist’s works in a consortium of Japanese museums.
+The exhibition includes more than thirty works, ranging from black-and-white examples created in the 1960s to recent wall paintings, and draws heavily from extensive museum holdings of the artist’s works in a consortium of Japanese museums.

 The exhibition is curated by Kiyoko Maeda, and will be accompanied by a publication.